canvas-medical/pydian/README.md

-# Pydian - A data mapping framework
+# Pydian - pythonic data mapping

 Pydian is a pure Python library for repeatable and sharable data mapping.
-It specifies data transforms from one dictionary into another using higher-order functions grouped together in a mapping object (also just a dictionary).
+Pydian reduces boilerplate and provides a framework for expressively mapping data through Python `dict` objects.

 ## Running Tests
 At the top level dir: `PYTHONPATH=. pytest`